rpy2/rpy2/doc/source/rinterface.rst

 When an R library (package in R's terminology) is loaded, is it added to the existing sequence of environments.
 Unless specified, it is inserted in second position.
-The first position always remains attributed to the global environment (FIXME: there is a bit of circulariry in this definition - check how to present it a clear(er) way).
+The first position being always attributed to the global environment.
 The library is said to be attached to the current search path.

 .. index::